We All Invite You to be a Part of our Life and Ministry.

 Mariners Methodist is starting an after-school tutoring and mentoring program this fall.
 Students will be bused over to Mariners' beautiful new Hope Center from Selbyville Middle School and Indian River High School where volunteers will help them with homework, work with them on their science projects, help them practice a speech, or give them some tips on college applications.
 Then Mariners will serve them dinner and take them home.

-Volunteer applications and program descriptions are almost ready to disperse.
+Volunteer applications and program descriptions are ready to share.
 Mariners have already scheduled their training sessions though.
 The dates are: August 18 10 am - 12 noon, and August 25 6 pm -8 pm.
 If you are planning to participate in this worthwhile program, please save one of those training dates.
-Contact Jen Read for more information.
+Contact Jen Read or see this link for more information